Geotab Connect 2023 Day 1 Highlights

 - New support website with better searching and collaboration

-- Numerous new OEM connections and optimization to work better with OEM data
+- Numerous new OEM connections and optimisation to work better with OEM data

 - DIG for adding third-party data into MyGeotab